jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-184.md

 These particles are mutually attached to each other and form various shapes, depending on the diversity of the interstices.
 But for the most part, they are thin, wide, and oblong, so that they can move around each other easily.

-The interstices, having changed their shape, are now very narrow.
-The air-aether cannot enter unless they are oblong in shape, like the rim of a wheel.
+The interstices, having changed their shape, are now very narrow. **The air-aether cannot enter unless they are oblong in shape, like the rim of a wheel.**

 Therefore, although I do not deny that there may be another cause of attraction in some bodies, this cause is not so general.

-Attraction is observed in many bodies, and I do not think it is present in them, or at least not in the majority of them, in the same way as it is in the ether.
+Attraction is observed in many bodies.
+I do not think it is present in them, or at least not in the majority of them, in the same way as it is in the ether.

 ### 187. The causes of the wonderful effects of the remaining bodies are not solely due to the aether, but rather to various other factors, which are inherent in the material itself.